Think twice before using pesticides

 Accept a little damage – give nature time to work.

-Natural predators often bring pests under control, but they need time to work.
-Don’t spray at the first sign of damage – nature may control it for you, or plants often just outgrow the damage.
+Natural predators kill pests, but they need time to work.
+Don’t spray at the first sign of plant damage – nature may control it for you, or nearby plants may out grow the damage.

 If a pest or weed problem develops, use the least toxic solution.